The new song is a sequel to the worldwide hit "Gangnam Style"

 More than 50,000 fans are expected to pack Seoul’s World Cup Stadium on Saturday to see “Gentleman,” a performance that will be streamed live on YouTube.

-The concert comes against a backdrop of increasing tension in the region amid North Korea's belligerent rhetoric and nuclear threats.
-But it’s business as usual for many in Seoul.
+The concert comes against a backdrop of increasing tension in the region ahead of a possible missile launch by North Korea.
+However it’s business as usual for many in the city.

-Neither the government nor concert organizers are concerned about any additional security measures for such a massive gathering, and tickets have been selling fast.
+Neither the government nor the concert organizers are concerned about any additional security measures for such a massive gathering of people in a public space, and tickets have been selling fast.

-“Gentleman” and “Psy” were two of the most searched for keywords on South Korea’s biggest online portal, Naver, on Thursday, as Psy posted a snippet of his new dance.
+“Gentleman” and “Psy” were two of the most searched for keywords on South Korea’s biggest online portal “Naver” Thursday, while Psy posted a snippet of his new dance.

 But fans and critics eager to see the rapper’s new video in full will have to wait longer.

-The choreographer behind the famed horse dance also dreamed up the moves for “Gentleman.”
+The choreographer behind the outrageous horse dance also dreamed up the moves for “Gentleman.”